hobyfrezk/IOT/README.md

-# IOT
+# IoT Assignment

 Introduction

-The system is develped for office useage, we provide "smart" function to make deskman have better light environment with minimum distraction from it.
+what: The system is develped for office useage, we provide "smart" function to make deskman have better light environment with minimum distraction from it.

+why:

+how:

 The whole project is made up of several parts